Aging and Disability Resource Connection (ADRC)

 Options Counseling - a trained and certified counselor provides information, assistance, and counseling to individuals trying to make informed decisions about services and supports

-Compass: find out if you may be eligible for Food Stamps, TANF, Medicaid, Child Care, WIC, Energy Assistance, TEFAP, Child Support Services, Mental Health & Substance Abuse Services, or Aging Services. https://compass.ga.gov
+Gateway: Visit https://gateway.ga.gov to find out if you are eligible for Food Stamps, TANF, Medicaid, Child Care, WIC, Energy Assistance, TEFAP, Child Support Services, Mental Health & Substance Abuse Services, or Aging Services.

 The CSRA Area Agency on Aging ADRC is also a Local Contact Agency (LCA).
 An LCA is a designated local organization responsible for working with the resident and nursing home staff to discuss options for transitioning back to the community.
 As such, our staff provide contact information for community based services that may facilitate transition when a resident indicates an interest in learning more about transitioning home during their assessment.